 WHICH IS THE BEST IKEA FOAM MATTRESS FOR YOU?

 IKEA foam beds include both memory and polyurethane foam.
 Memory foam is known for its deep compression support, pressure relief, and body-contouring properties, while polyurethane foam includes a combination of regular grade, high density, and high resiliency foam for a supportive and firm feel.
+Check out my picks for the best memory foam mattress!

 |Model||Foam Type||Height (Thickness)||Layers||Firmness Level||Price (Q)|